Numerical Evolution of axisymmetric vacuum spacetimes: a code based on the Galerkin method: Introduction

 \section{Introduction}

-In their seminal works Bondi et al\cite{bondi,bondi1} have launched the basis for a detailed description for the dynamics of the exterior axisymmetric spacetime of a bounded source undergoing a process of gravitational wave emission.
-They have established the suitable form of the metric, the field equations and also exhibited the set of permissable coordinate transformations that preserve the nature of the metric of what is known by the Bondi problem.
+In their seminal works Bondi et al \cite{bondi,bondi1} have launched the basis for a detailed description for the dynamics of the exterior axisymmetric spacetime of a bounded source undergoing a process of gravitational wave emission.
+They have established the suitable form of the metric, the field equations and also exhibited the set of permissible coordinate transformations that preserves the nature of the metric of the Bondi problem.
 Their most important result was the introduction of the \textit{news function} that determines the rate of mass loss due to gravitational wave extraction, along with providing an invariant characterization of the presence of gravitational radiation.
-Nonetheless, another important pioneering aspect of this work was the presentation of the field equations in the scheme of characteristics\cite{living_rev_winicour} more than ten years before the formalization of the Cauchy approach\cite{cauchy} of Einstein equations.
+Nonetheless, another important pioneering aspect of this work was the presentation of the field equations in the scheme of characteristics \cite{living_rev_winicour} more than ten years before the formalization of the Cauchy approach \cite{cauchy} of Einstein equations.

-Due to the complicated form of the Bondi equations there are no analytical solutions describing the evolution of a non-stationary axisymmetric spacetime endowed with gravitational waves.
-Therefore, the main features of the dynamics of the Bondi problem can only be determined through numerical simulations.
-The first numerical code applied to integrate the Bondi equations was developed by Issacson, Welling and Winicour\cite{issacson}, and later improved by a version that avoided instabilities near the vertex\cite{winicour}.
-Other groups have also presented distinct strategies for constructing their codes as, for instance, using the tetrad formalism\cite{stewart} or combining Cauchy and characteristics evolution that allowed the extension of the Bondi problem to full axisymmetry\cite{southampton}.
-A detailed description of the numerical schemes used for the characteristic evolution can be found in Ref. \cite{living_rev_winicour}, but the common feature shared by all of these codes is that they were constructed using finite difference techniques.
+The first numerical code to integrate the Bondi equations was developed by Issacson, Welling and Winicour \cite{issacson}, and later improved by a version that avoided instabilities near the vertex \cite{winicour}.
+Other groups have also presented distinct strategies for constructing their codes as, for instance, using the tetrad formalism \cite{stewart} or combining Cauchy and characteristics evolution that allowed the extension of the Bondi problem to full axisymmetry \cite{southampton}.
+A detailed description of the numerical schemes for the characteristic evolution can be found in Ref. \cite{living_rev_winicour}, but the common feature shared by all of these codes is that they were constructed using finite difference techniques.